Documentation for Deptle Terminal.

 Reading a diagnostic

-Every DSL compile error is printed in a consistent, structured format: a headline with an error code, a pointer at the offending source location, a snippet with a caret under the exact tokens, and optional help: or note: lines.
+Every DSL compile error prints in the same shape: a headline with an error code, a source location, a snippet with a caret under the exact tokens, and optional help: or note: lines.

-• **Snippet** — the source line with a caret (^) under the exact tokens that caused the error.
-When a span crosses multiple lines, the snippet shows the opening line, an elided ..., and the closing line.
-Very long lines are windowed around the span (prefixed/suffixed with ...) so the interesting tokens stay visible.
+• Snippet — the source line with a caret (^) under the exact tokens.
+A multi-line span shows the opening line, an elided ..., and the closing line; very long lines are windowed around the span.

-• **Secondary label** — for errors that reference two locations (e.g. a duplicate Parameter name), a second caret is printed at the first occurrence with previously declared here.
+• Secondary label — errors that reference two places (like a duplicate name) mark the first occurrence with previously declared here.

-• **Did you mean?** — when an identifier is unknown the compiler tries to find the closest in-scope name via edit distance and suggests it in a help: line.
+• Did you mean? — an unknown name gets the closest in-scope name suggested in a help: line.

 Example output